Why Cancer Treatment Research Is Critical to Progress against the Disease

 NCI's Role in Cancer Treatment Research

 For more than 50 years, NCI has played an active role in the cancer drug development process—from conducting preclinical studies in the laboratory to testing potential therapies in humans.
-NCI’s influence is reflected in the fact that approximately half of the chemotherapeutic drugs currently used by oncologists to treat cancer were discovered and/or developed by NCI researchers.
+NCI’s influence is reflected in the fact that approximately half of the chemotherapeutic drugs currently used by oncologists to treat cancer were discovered and/or developed by NCI-funded researchers.

 The institute sponsors treatment clinical trials that are conducted by NCI researchers at the National Institutes of Health in Bethesda, MD, and at cancer centers, hospitals, and community practices around the country.
 The Cancer Therapy Evaluation Program (CTEP) in NCI’s Division of Cancer Treatment and Diagnosis (DCTD) functions as the institute’s primary clinical evaluator of new anticancer agents, radiation treatments, and surgical methods.
 For details, see NCI’s Clinical Trials Programs and Initiatives.